MicrosoftDocs/quantum-docs/articles/optimization-async-io.md

 )
 ```

 To submit a problem and get a `Job`, use the `submit` method on the `solver`.
 You can now create an asynchronous function `get_cost` that fetches the result and post-processes them asynchronously.
-In the sample below we'll implement a very simple post-processing step and will simply get the `"cost"` value from the result dictionary.
+In the sample below we'll implement a very simple post-processing step that returns the `"cost"` value from the result dictionary.

 To learn more about the types of data returned by the solvers, see [Interpreting solver results](xref:microsoft.quantum.optimization.understand-solver-results).